 Growth and expansion have been the recent focus at Mitchell Technical Institute.
-Fall 2013 will see further expansion to the South Campus location with a new Trades Center opening.
-The entire Institute will move to one location by the fall of 2013.
+Fall 2013 saw the final relocation to the South Campus location with the opening of the new Trades Center.
+The entire Institute is now located on one campus.